• Skip to primary navigation

 Being independent, living simply, and being self-reliant are three common reasons people want to live off the grid.

-But you can't be self-reliant if you don't know what to do, or even where to begin.
+But you can't be self-reliant if you don't know what to do or where to begin.
 Become more self-sufficient by learning, then applying what you've learned.
 The practical hands-on experience is gold.

 But you can't be self-reliant if you don't know what to do, or even where to begin.
 The biggest mistake is to be unprepared.